top of page

 • Referrals for medical or educational support when needed

-Every child receives care with compassion, clinical accuracy, and a focus on long-term wellbeing.
+We ensure every child receives compassionate care, clinical accuracy, and a focus on long-term wellbeing.

 Red Flags: When to Refer Immediately

-GPs should be especially vigilant if parents report or you observe:
+GPs should remain vigilant, especially if parents report or you observe:

 • Delayed speech or language milestones